arshiyamohammed15/cicdpipeline/ZeroUI2.0_Master_Constitution.md

  ZEROUI 2.0 CONSTITUTION

-Note: This master file is the source of truth for 231 rules.
-Sections below include core Constitutions and appendices (Cursor constitutions and checklists).
-Keep rule numbering 1–231 consistent; appendices may extend guidance but do not change numbering.
+Note: This master file is the source of truth for 231 core rules plus appendix rules 232–252.
+Keep core numbering 1–231 consistent; appendices do not change core numbering.

  🎯 BASIC WORK RULES